elespdn/elespdn.github.io/talks/20190425_TEIcustomization/exercises/exerciseRoma.md

 In this exercise, we will start from an existing customization and we will edit it.

-- The customization is in your Materials folder > unit9 > ODD > **tei_dixit.odd**
+- The customization is in your Materials folder (download from the course homepage).

-- Now, let's go to Roma: when you are on-line, point your favorite web browser to <http://www.tei-c.org/Roma/>.
+- Now, let's go to Roma: when you are on-line, point your favorite web browser to <https://roma2.tei-c.org/>.

-- You should get to the Roma start screen, which says something like 'Roma: generating validators for the TEI' at the top.
+- You should get to the Roma start screen, which says something like 'Roma: generating customizations for the TEI'.

-- As said, we will edit an existing ODD: check the 'Open existing customization' radio button and upload the file **tei_dixit.xml**
+- As said, we will edit an existing ODD: check the 'Open existing customization' radio button and upload the file **myCustomization_before.xml**, that you can find in the materials folder.

 - Click Submit!

 ## Metadata
 After clicking Submit, it should take you to the tab Customize in the Page *Set your parameters*.
 Here you can enter basic metadata of your customization:

-- For the **title** choose a meaningful (for you!) name, like 'My first TEI customization' or 'Athens Workshop Customization'
+- For the **title** choose a meaningful (for you!) name, like 'My first TEI customization' or 'Lausanne Workshop Customization'

-- For the **filename**, it’s a good idea to avoid characters that may confuse operating systems, like slashes, back-slashes, colons, spaces, etc. You can use something like 'myTEI' or 'athensTEI'
+- For the **filename**, it’s a good idea to avoid characters that may confuse operating systems, like spaces, slashes, back-slashes, colons, etc. You can use something like 'myTEI' or 'lausanneTEI'

 - Choose the **language** you prefer.
 Remember that this will only affect Roma and NOT the customization (inlcuding the documentation) that you are creating